top of page

 Qualifications and Experience

-Counselling for adult adoptees, and others, who want to explore identity, relationships, and how the past still shapes the present
+Counselling for adult adoptees, and others, who want to explore identity, relationships, and how the past shapes the present.

-Alongside this, I specialise in working with adult adoptees, offering space to explore identity, belonging, and the lasting impact of early separation.
+I specialise in working with adult adoptees, exploring identity, belonging, and the lasting impact of early separation.
 I also have experience supporting neurodivergent clients, including those navigating the intersections of adoption and neurodiversity.

 MA in Integrative Counselling